Odin-SMR/hermod/Documentation/odin.hermod.rst

         Hermod is a part of the Odin processing chain - automating level1b data to level2 data.
 This document describes the installation, configuration and function of the program suite.
-In short Hermod prepares requirements such as external datafiles and launches a Qsmr session when all requirements are met.
+In short Hermod prepares requirements such as external data files and launches a Qsmr session when all requirements are met.

 .. .. raw:: pdf